christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 ---

 # Conclusion

+The truth is that history is a weapon.
+The victors write the history, and they write it to serve their own purposes.

 There was never a "Roman Empire," a "Persian Empire," and an "Indian Empire".
 There was only the Dragon Empire, stretching from the Atlantic to the Pacific, whose king carried the title "The Great King of Kings, Lord of the Four Quarters, the Serpent of Wisdom, the Sun of the Earth".
 His name was Sar in Akkad.
 His name was Asar in Egypt.
 His name was Mithridates in Pontus.
 His name was Caesar in Rome.
 His name was Alexander in Greece.
 His name was Azes in India.
 His name was Kanishka in Kushan.
 His name was Khan in the Steppe.